Customization APIs

 - Length: min=2, max=30.

-Note: If a custom dimension is deleted, the name of that dimension cannot be reused for a period starting at the time of deletion and equal to the longest data retention period of any of your company's Kentik plans.
-For example, if your company has a plan that includes retention of the Fast dataseries on certain devices for one year, then if any custom dimension is deleted that dimension's name cannot be reused for one year.
+Note: When a custom dimension is deleted, its name cannot be reused until the longest data retention period of any of your Kentik plans has passed.
+For example, if your plan includes retention of the Fast dataseries for one year, then that dimension's name cannot be reused for one year.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Custom Dimension Create method includes the following elements:

-Note: For a description of the JSON name:value pairs in a customDimension object see Custom Dimension JSON.
+Note: For details of the JSON name/value pairs in a customDimension object, see Custom Dimension JSON.

 top | section